Devashree Madhugiri — Updated On April 22nd, 2022

 Image Flipping

-The ‘A.HorizontalFlip’ and ‘A.VerticalFlip’ functions are used to flip the image horizontally and vertically. p is a distinct parameter that is supported by almost all augmentations.
-It controls the probability of the augmentation being used.
+The ‘A.HorizontalFlip’ and ‘A.VerticalFlip’ functions flip the image horizontally and vertically.
+Most augmentations support the parameter ‘p’, which controls the probability of the augmentation being used.

 #HorizontalFlip